• Sigiriya Rock

 placeholder placeholder placeholder placeholder placeholder placeholder placeholder placeholder placeholder

-In March 2017, members were shown round the beautiful Travellers Club in Pall Mall, so redolent of travellers and explorers, treated to afternoon tea and a tour of the iconic library, packed with the latest travel books and the very earliest.
+We have arranged for members to be shown round the beautiful Travellers Club in Pall Mall, so redolent of travellers and explorers, treated to afternoon tea and a tour of the iconic library, packed with the latest travel books and the very earliest.
 Amongst books on Sri Lanka, the Travellers Club is home to Robert Knox’s journal.
 Afterwards, Stan Medland took members on a walking tour of London popping into Lobb’s bootmakers where craftspeople sat at high tables making shoes in the same way they had done for centuries – one of the names in the order book was that of Sir Harry Dias Bandaranaike (1822 – 1901) the first Ceylonese barrister to be called to the bar at Middle Temple in 1848 and appointed the first Sinhalese Judge of the Supreme Court, in 1885.

 Each quarter we publish a newsletter giving a detailed update of the political and economic climate in Sri Lanka, as well as news and information about events etc, that we think will be of interest to our members.
 Sample newsletters can be viewed here.